0penAGI/SPACEDUST/README.md

 This game is free to use and modify.
 Attribution is appreciated but not required.

 ---

 **Ready to defend the galaxy?
 Launch SPACEDUST and begin your cosmic adventure!** 🚀✨

+**Ready to defend the galaxy?
+Launch SPACEDUST and begin your cosmic adventure!** 🚀✨